filecoin-project/filecoin-docs/content/en/storage-provider/skills/storage/index.md

 As a Storage Provider, it is crucial to be able to troubleshoot and resolve any performance issues that may arise.
 This requires a deep understanding of the underlying storage system and the ability to use Linux performance analytic tools such as `iostat`.
 These tools can help identify potential bottlenecks in the storage system, such as high disk utilization or slow response times.

-In addition to troubleshooting, Storage Providers must also be able to optimize the performance of their storage system.
+In addition to troubleshooting, you must also be able to optimize the performance of your storage system.
 One way to improve performance is by implementing an NVMe write-cache.
 NVMe (Non-Volatile Memory Express) is a protocol designed specifically for solid-state drives, which can greatly improve the speed of write operations.
-By adding an NVMe write-cache to the storage system, Storage Providers can reduce the latency of write operations and improve overall system performance.
+By adding an NVMe write-cache to the storage system, you can reduce the latency of write operations and improve overall system performance.

-It's worth noting that read-cache is typically not useful in the context of Filecoin.
+Read-cache on the other hand is typically not useful in the context of Filecoin.
 This is because sealed sectors are read very randomly, and unsealed sectors will typically not be read twice.
 Therefore, storing data in a read-cache would be redundant and add unnecessary overhead to the system.